 Just like brushing our teeth or combing our hair, anti-aging has become its own daily process in our lives.
-And even though many women haven't yet experienced the crux of aging skin, most women have experienced pressure to look young.
-But is there another way to push off wrinkles that doesn't involve overspending on skincare products?
+And even though many of us haven't yet experienced the crux of aging skin, most people have experienced the pressure to look young.
+But is there another way to push off wrinkles that don't involve overspending on skincare products?

 Meet the Expert

 "One popular source of collagen is found in bone broth.
-This is made by cooking chicken, beef, or other animal bones to extract the collagen and minerals," Dr. Scheller says.
+This is made by cooking chicken, beef, or other animal bones to extract the collagen and minerals," Scheller says.
 "It's quite a time-consuming process, though, and many companies have created high-quality bone broth products that you can purchase in stores or online, like Bonafide Provisions, Osso Good, and Kettle & Fire."
-If you want to plug in your crockpot for chicken soup tonight, try a mouthwatering Martha Stewart-approved recipe that will instantly warm you up.

-Use fresh citrus to get your collagen boost, which Dr. Scheller says has high levels of vitamin C that assist collagen production.
+Use fresh citrus to get your collagen boost, which both Smith and Scheller say has high levels of vitamin C that assist collagen production.
 Plus, there's nothing more refreshing than a delicious fruit salad or even a pop of citrus in a salad.

 Guess what else has a lot of vitamin C?
-Broccoli is another one of Dr. Scheller's recommendations.
+Broccoli is another one of Scheller's recommendations.
 Like eggs, there are countless ways to cook (or not) broccoli so that it perfectly suits your tastebuds.
 As for us?
-We love roasted broccoli in a refreshing lemon garlic salad.
+We love roasted broccoli in a refreshing lemon-garlic salad.

-And speaking of salads, leafy greens are also on Dr. Scheller's list of collagen-rich picks because they're chock-full of with vitamin C. But don't bum yourself out with a boring bowl of basic greens.
+And speaking of veggies, leafy greens are also on Scheller's list of collagen-rich picks because they're chock-full of vitamin C. But don't bum yourself out with a boring bowl of basic greens.
 Instead, opt for a colorful salad that is deceptively delicious.

 Gauza-Włodarczyk M, Kubisz L, Włodarczyk D. Amino acid composition in determination of collagen origin and assessment of physical factors effects.
 Int J Biol Macromol.
 2017;104(Pt A):987-991. doi:10.1016/j.ijbiomac.2017.07.013